awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

 Alternatively, you can create simple scaling policies by using the following CLI commands instead of the preceding CLI commands\.
 The output of these commands includes an ARN for each policy, which you need to create the CloudWatch alarms\.
 Keep in mind that a cooldown period will be in place due to the use of simple scaling policies\.

-**Example: my\-simple\-scaleout\-policy**
+**Example: my\-simple\-scale\-out\-policy**
-Use the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html) command to create a simple scaling policy named `my-simple-scaleout-policy` with an adjustment type of `PercentChangeInCapacity` that increases the capacity of the group by 30 percent:
+Use the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html) command to create a simple scaling policy named `my-simple-scale-out-policy`, with an adjustment type of `PercentChangeInCapacity` that increases the capacity of the group by 30 percent\.

 ```
-aws autoscaling put-scaling-policy --policy-name my-simple-scaleout-policy \
+aws autoscaling put-scaling-policy --policy-name my-simple-scale-out-policy \
   --auto-scaling-group-name my-asg --scaling-adjustment 30 \
   --adjustment-type PercentChangeInCapacity
 ```

-**Example: my\-simple\-scalein\-policy**
+**Example: my\-simple\-scale\-in\-policy**
-Use the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html) command to create a simple scaling policy named `my-simple-scalein-policy` with an adjustment type of `ChangeInCapacity` that decreases the capacity of the group by two instances:
+Use the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html) command to create a simple scaling policy named `my-simple-scale-in-policy`, with an adjustment type of `ChangeInCapacity` that decreases the capacity of the group by two instances\.

 ```
-aws autoscaling put-scaling-policy --policy-name my-simple-scalein-policy \
+aws autoscaling put-scaling-policy --policy-name my-simple-scale-in-policy \
   --auto-scaling-group-name my-asg --scaling-adjustment -2 \
   --adjustment-type ChangeInCapacity
 ```